What Would the Community Think

-What Would the Community Think is the third album by Cat Power, the stage name and eponymous band of American singer-songwriter Chan Marshall.
+What Would the Community Think is the third studio album by Cat Power, the stage name and eponymous band of American singer-songwriter Chan Marshall.
 Recorded at Easley Studios in Memphis, Tennessee, the album was released in 1996 on Matador Records, and was her first release on the label.

 The album was produced by Sonic Youth drummer Steve Shelley, who also provided drums during the recording sessions.
 What Would the Community Think has been noted for its variety of musical styles, ranging from alternative rock to folk and blues.
 Though not a commercial hit, the album received unanimous critical acclaim.

 Recording

 What Would the Community Think was recorded in February 1996 at Easley Studios in Memphis, Tennessee.
 The sessions marked the first time Marshall had recorded in a professional recording space, as her previous two releases had been recorded in a makeshift studio in New York City.
 During the recording sessions, Marshall was reportedly ill with a cold, which required her to strain her voice during the recording sessions.
 Many of the vocal and guitar tracks were recorded by Marshall in single takes.

 Recounting the recording process, Marshall recalled: "I got to do things, I got to direct it a little.
 The other times we just pressed the record—this time I got to branch out and figure out where I thought it should go."